 Sue Malikowski says,

-"I rode one of the first "vans" to Day on the Hill around 2002.
+"I rode one of the first "vans" to Day on the Hill around 2002, as I knew how important it was to "show up."
+I have attended many DOH events since that first one.

 The difference one person can make, not to mention the relationships, education, and memories are priceless!"